sanger-cellular-informatics/Targeton-Designer/README.md

 ### 3.8 Output file with Ipcress-compatible primer pairs
-CSV file is generated if the write_ipcress_file parameter is set to true in the designer configuration file.
+TSV file is generated if the write_ipcress_file parameter is set to true in the designer configuration file.

 Raw File (`primer_pairs_for_ipcress.tsv`)
 ```